van001/lesscode-fp/README.md

 In FP, data and functions are separate, hence you build library of functions to work with your data.

-Data last principle also allows you to [compose](https://github.com/van001/lesscode-fp#Composition) functions to produce more functions.
+Data last principle makes function [composition](https://github.com/van001/lesscode-fp#Composition), easier (builder pattern).
 Also it allows for a point free style of composition.

 ```
 // l2String converts, List to String.